sensedeep/dynamodb-onetable/README.md

 OneTable was used in production by the [SenseDeep Serverless Troubleshooter](https://www.sensedeep.com/) for all DynamoDB access for a year before it was published as an NPM module.

 A big thank you to [Alex DeBrie](https://www.alexdebrie.com/about/) and his excellent [DynamoDB Book](https://www.dynamodbbook.com/).
 Highly recommended.
-And thanks also to [Jeremy Daly](https://www.jeremydaly.com/about/) for his [Off by None Blog](https://offbynone.io/) blog, posts and his [DynamoDB Toolbox](https://github.com/jeremydaly/dynamodb-toolbox) which pointed out a better way for us to do a number of things.
+And thanks also to [Jeremy Daly](https://www.jeremydaly.com/about/) for his [Off by None Blog](https://offbynone.io/) blog, posts and code.
+He pointed out a better way for us to do a number of things.

 ## OneTable Features